rum-archive/rum-archive/src/blog/2023-11-01-rum-archive-insights.md

 Akamai's Boomerang currently tracks three different types of devices: Desktop, Mobile and Tablet.
 As we can see in the image, we have a rather outsized representation of Mobile visitors, having nearly twice as many visitors (61% mobile vs 34% desktop) loading pages on their phones.

-It is important to note that this distribution is not necessarily representative for all websites and countries.
-Akamai's customers are somewhat biased to the richer, western countries, meaning their end users will probably have more and especially newer mobile devices available.
+It is important to note that this distribution is not necessarily representative for all websites and countries, as Akamai's customers are somewhat biased to the richer, western countries.
 Still, it is undeniable that mobile visits have only gained in importance the past few years, and optimizing for mobile performance should be on the top of your to-do list.

 Note that there are also some interesting fluctuations in the data, where sometimes mobile goes up to 70%.
 We have yet to research where these are coming from (potentially because we're currently sampling different days of the week for the visualizations).